TasinIshmam/FtpServerForCSE108/README.md

 # FtpServerForCSE108
 This FTP Server was designed and implemented by me for my Objected Oriented Programming Language Sessional.
 The corresponding FTP Client was implemented by my partner Ashiqur Rahman.
+The client repositor can be found [here](https://github.com/ashiqursuperfly/FtpServer-Client).

 The backend has been developed in JAVA and the frontend is made with JAVAFX